Tim Anderson (baseball): 2023

 In 2023, Anderson represented Team USA in the World Baseball Classic.
 In Team USA's third game of pool play against Canada, Anderson played at second base, the first time he had played the position in his professional career.

 Anderson missed playing time in April due to a knee injury.
 He struggled in the first half of the season as he batted .223 by the All-Star break.
 Anderson also went homerless until on July 29 against the Cleveland Guardians when he hit his first home run of the season and his first homer in 379 days off of Logan Allen.

 On August 5, Anderson instigated a bench-clearing brawl with José Ramírez of the Cleveland Guardians after Anderson applied a tag to Ramírez during a game.
 They exchanged punches, with Ramirez knocking Anderson down to the ground.
 After the game, Ramírez said that Anderson had been "disrespecting the game for a while now".
 Anderson was ejected from the game and suspended for six games, Ramirez for three.
 On September 3, Anderson notched his 1,000th career hit with a lead off double off of Detroit Tigers starter Tarik Skubal.

 In 2023, Anderson had the lowest isolated power in the AL (.051) and hit the highest percentage of ground balls in the league (61.1%), while batting .245/.286/.296 (the lowest slugging percentage in the AL), with an OPS of .582 (the lowest in the AL).
 On November 4, the White Sox declined their $14 million option on Anderson for the 2024 season, instead paying him a $1 million buyout, making him a free agent.

 Miami Marlins

 On February 24, 2024, Anderson signed a one-year, $5 million contract with the Miami Marlins.
 In 65 games for the Marlins, he batted .214/.237/.226 with no home runs, nine RBI, and four stolen bases.
 On July 2, Anderson was designated for assignment by Miami.
 He was released by the organization on July 5.

 Los Angeles Angels

 On February 4, 2025, Anderson finalized a minor league contract with the Los Angeles Angels.
 On March 25, the Angels selected Anderson's contract, putting him on the Opening Day roster.
 In 31 appearances, he batted .205/.258/.241 with three RBI and one stolen base.
 On May 28, Anderson was designated for assignment by the Angels.
 He was released by the team on May 30.

+On August 10, 2026, Anderson announced his retirement from professional baseball.
+The White Sox announced that they would honor him before their game on September 17.